Definition 1.1 (Set): Sets are defined by their elements A={ω1,ω2,…,ωn} or upon a certain property A={ω∣ω has property P}.

 Example (Infimum): Let A=[0,1), then 0 is the minimum for A and hence infA=0.

-The following result shows that for each nonempty subset of the real line which has an upper (resp. lower) bound, the supremum (resp. infimum) exists as an element of R.
+The following result shows that for each nonempty subset of the real line which has an upper (respectively lower) bound, the supremum (respectively infimum) exists as an element of R.

 1.2.2 The Rational Numbers as Approximation of the Real Numbers